 (2) Subsection (1) has effect subject to the Statutory Corporations (Liability of Directors) Act 1996 so far as it applies to the Mid West Development Commission or the South West Development Commission.

-[Section 20 amended by No. 41 of 1996 s.
+[Section 20 amended: No. 41 of 1996 s.
 3.]

 21. Disclosure of pecuniary interests